 As a professional portfolio manager, I love long term investing in the US stock market.
-Stock investing has proven historically to be the more effective way to grow your portfolio over the very long term.
-But even on the low end of the current stock valuation scale…stock investors should be very aware of their risk tolerance and amount of stocks held in their portfolio… along with expectations of continued stock market growth vs. potential for economic downturn.
+Investing in stocks has proven historically to be the more effective way to grow your portfolio over the very long term.
+But even on the low end of the current valuation scale for U.S. stock values… investors should be very aware of their risk tolerance and amount of stocks held in their portfolio… along with expectations of continued stock market growth vs. potential for economic downturn.

-I will once again support my clients with the growth prospects of US stocks…but at these levels I am widely discussing current investing risk and presenting defensive strategies.
+I will once again support my clients with the growth prospects of US stocks…but at these levels I am widely discussing current investment risk and presenting defensive strategies.
 I am not a “perma-bear” (an investor or adviser who is always thinking that the stock market will meet its demise at any moment).
-But there are times as history has shown us that at the end of economic super cycles, investors should be highly cautious and know their investment options to help preserve their portfolios.
+But there are times as history has shown that at the end of economic super cycles, investors should be highly cautious and know their investment options to help preserve their portfolios.

 The Price to Earnings Ratio (PE Ratio):

 One of the common measurements for determining how fairly valued a stock’s price is at a given point in time is the “PE” ratio, or Price to Earnings ratio.
 The PE ratio is a formula which entails a company’s stock price relative to its earnings per share.
 The average Price to Earnings ratio (PE ratio) for a fairly valued stock price is 16.
 This means that a company’s “fair” value is equal to approximately 16 times its annual earnings per share.